 Clark reports that the Hunza do not measure their age solely by the calendar––as he also said there were no calendars––but also by personal estimation of wisdom.
 This leads in turn to notions of typical lifespans of 120 or greater.

 The October 1953 issue of National Geographic had an article on the Hunza River Valley that inspired Carl Barks’ story Tralla La.
 Their standard of living is totally different from the others.
 Barks said, “the healthy way of that kind of living should be an example to us.”

 THE HUNZA LIFESTYLE

-Hunza people are people who take a bath in a cold water, and they can give a birth to a baby on 65 years which for us is inconceivable.
+Hunza people are people who take a bath in cold water, and they can give birth to a baby at 65 years.

 ”Hunger spring” is called the period when they are fasting, then they do not eat anything except the drink clean water.

 From 2 to 4 months they drink that water and consume the apricot seeds.